Free things in Malaga. Try and enjoy!

 5. Málaga Beach Life

-If you want to travel a little further from the center you can visit the beaches near Pedregalejo in the east side.
+If you want to travel a little further from the center you can visit the beaches near Pedregalejo on the east side.
 Pedregalejo is one of the oldest fishing neighborhoods in Málaga.
-It also has some coves, beaches and lot’s of entertainment you can enjoy!
+It also provides some coves, beaches and lots of entertainment you can enjoy!

 6. Fitness for free at the Beach Gyms

-This is great for all our fitness fanatics among us.
+This is great for all fitness fanatics among us.
 Several beaches offer outdoor fitness equipment.
-In that way, you don’t need to pay for a gym membership on your holiday and you can fitness for free!
-During the morning and evening it can get busy, because the outdoor gyms are very popular.
-The atmosphere is great and energetic!
+In that way, you don’t need to pay for a gym membership on your holiday and you can work out for free!

 8. Montes de Málaga Nature Park

-Our nature lovers should definitely visit Montes de Málaga Natural Park.
-The park is located a few kilometres outside the centre.
-Discover the beautiful nature and it wil feel lik you are in a whole different world.
-The Aleppo pine is very famous in the Park.
-There are several hiking trials and picnic spots.
-Or try some of the traditional restaurants.
-You should try one of the popular local dishes ‘plato de los montes’ which means ‘dish of the mountains’.
+Discover the beautiful nature at Montes de Málaga Natural Park.
+The park is located a few kilometers outside of the center.
+Go there and get the feeling that you are in a whole different world.
+Have a picnic under the Aleppo pine and hike up to some of the peaks with an amazing view.
+Or try some of the traditional restaurants, where you can try one of the popular local dishes ‘Plato de Los montes’ which means ‘dish of the mountains’.

 Among the free things to do in Malaga, we couldn’t finish by not mentioning the most emblematic one.

 When you visit Málaga you should definitely take a free walking tour to discover the city.
 This is a great way to learn more about the city and its history.
-Here, at South Tours we offer a walking tour for free everyday from 12:00 pm!
+Here, at South Tours, we offer a walking tour for free every day at 12:00 pm!